 - Clonazepam (eg, Klonopin) – for the treatment of muscle cramps.

-To reduce the risk of brain damage, it is necessary:
+To reduce the risk effects of steroids on the brain, it is necessary:

 - Carefully chew food;